Siphon: Siphon spillway

 A siphon spillway in a dam is usually not technically a siphon, as it is generally used to drain elevated water levels.
 However, a siphon spillway operates as an actual siphon if it raises the flow higher than the surface of the source reservoir, as sometimes is the case when used in irrigation.
 In operation, a siphon spillway is considered to be "pipe flow" or "closed-duct flow".
 A normal spillway flow is pressurized by the height of the reservoir above the spillway, whereas a siphon flow rate is governed by the difference in height of the inlet and outlet.
 Some designs make use of an automatic system that uses the flow of water in a spiral vortex to remove the air above to prime the siphon.
 Such a design includes the volute siphon.

 Flush toilet

 Flush toilets often have some siphon effect as the bowl empties.

 Some toilets also use the siphon principle to obtain the actual flush from the cistern.
 The flush is triggered by a lever or handle that operates a simple diaphragm-like piston pump that lifts enough water to the crest of the siphon to start the flow of water which then completely empties the contents of the cistern into the toilet bowl.
 The advantage of this system was that no water would leak from the cistern excepting when flushed.
-These were mandatory in the UK until 2011.
+These were mandatory in the United Kingdom until 2011.

 Early urinals incorporated a siphon in the cistern which would flush automatically on a regular cycle because there was a constant trickle of clean water being fed to the cistern by a slightly open valve.